jschmid/couchbase-chat/CBL_report.md

 See [this thread](https://groups.google.com/d/msg/mobile-couchbase/scBfRI7eeIA/JWd_K4QLyDUJ) and [this pull request](https://github.com/jschmid/couchbase-chat/pull/11) talking about a specific problem I had when developing the chat application.

+### Validate everything on the client side

+The sync function allows to put documents into channels, but it also acts as a security mechanism.
+Calls to `requireUser()`/`requireRole()`/`requireAccess()` are the only way to prevent users to do bad things on the server side.

+However, this is only meant to prevent bad behavior from bad guys.
+The client side must check everything on its side.
+In a perfect world, the sync function should never ever reject a document (apart from hacking attempts of course).

+[This thread](https://groups.google.com/d/msg/mobile-couchbase/ijaSWNKWdww/hHIGLY1JKKMJ) shows a design decision made by the Couchbase folks.
+The client is not notified by the Couchbase Lite SDK when the sync gateway rejects a document.
+The client is therefore in a weird state where is has the document locally, already tried to sync it to the backend, but does not know that is has been rejected.
+The client will present the document to the user without knowing it is not and will never be synchronized.

+When you put a document on your local database, it might be replicated hours after the user did the action.
+We cannot prompt the user to update he's document because he might not remember what he had done.

+The client apps must be 100% sure that everything it creates will be validated by the sync gateway.

 ### The sync function must re-run entirely if it has changed

 It seems normal that if it changes, the sync function will have to re-run on every document to find the newly added channels or roles.